MichaelAdamBerry/free_the_book/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project pulls data from the google books api and creates a user interface to search for books by title.
-They can select options from a list of books to see more specific information about each book.
-If there is a free e book version of the title selected they will can navigate to the online e reader to start reading immediately.
+Users can select a book from the results to view more specific information about each title.
+If a free e-book is available, those titles are highlighted in the list and the user will be able to navigate to the online e-reader from the volume details view.

+The App basically consists of three primary independent views or Routes.

+The Home component renders the form and handles state for the user's title query.
+When submitted the url is updated to /views?=QUERY rendering the List component.

+The list component pulls data from the url and React Router to make query the google api data base for a list of results.
+By default we are returned a list of ten book titles.
+Each book in the list contains specific volume data like an id and a VolumeInfo object as well as an onClick function which will route from /list?q=Query to /volume id?id=ID.
+Volume Id makes a separate api call to google books to fetch specific volume information.

+The project was bootstrapped using Create-React-App

 ## Dependencies